 The upshot of all these Rulebook powers is that any loss arising from member defaults will be fully allocated to surviving members, and so, in that sense, there is no immediate need for a Resolution Authority to intervene.

-The argument that a Resolution Authority may need to intervene on "systemic risk grounds" is not as strong as as it might appear at first sight and this is dealt with under Question 3.
+We hear the argument according to which a Resolution Authority may need to intervene on "systemic risk grounds" but we believe this raises specific issues as explained under Question 3.